Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 do parrots sleep during the day?

-Do Parrots Need Quiet to Sleep?
+Parrots Need Quiet To Sleep

 Parrots don’t need complete silence to sleep but benefit from a peaceful, distraction-free environment.